-P3, inc. mainly operates media content and ad distribution systems (media platforms) using digital signage that are installed in narrowly selected locations such as storefronts of specified businesses.
+The company mainly operates media content and ad distribution systems (media platforms) using digital signage that are installed in selected locations such as storefronts of specified businesses.
 Unlike television or radio for the general public, these systems deliver location-specific content that appeal to the targeted clienteles visiting these venues.
 P3’s digital signage are Internet of Things (IoT) devices, which the company designs in-house and outsources production to electronics manufacturing service (EMS) providers.
 P3 delivers media content (information and ads) to these devices via the cloud and earns ad revenue from the advertisers in return.
 The company handles the development/manufacture of the devices and operates the platforms, but relies on partner companies for marketing activities and content production.
 The ad revenue is shared among these parties according to the terms of the agreement for each project.
 The company formulates the general business scheme and chooses partners on a project-by-project basis.

 As the first project in the media platform business outlined above, in FY01/21, P3 began rolling out a digital signage system for beauty salons.
 The signage comprises an in-house developed tablet-type device that is placed at the mirror stand of each styling chair.
-The plan is to install these devices at beauty salons across Japan and deliver beauty-related ads to a highly targeted audience via the cloud.
+The plan is to install these devices at beauty salons across Japan and deliver beauty-related ads to them via the cloud.
 This also involves recruiting advertisers and distributing their ads along with attention-grabbing content.
 The scheme comprises three players: P3 (handles device design/manufacture and service operation), a general wholesaler and consulting company in the beauty salon industry (handles device installation and marketing to salons), and an ad production company (handles production of the ads delivered to the devices).

-We see the company’s weaknesses as: dependence on partners, difficulty achieving economies of scale due to limited target markets, and difficulty ascertaining market demand due to a sales system that uses resellers.
+Shared Research has concluded that the company's strengths include its relationships with ideal component suppliers, which it established through the outsourcing of manufacturing in Taiwan and China; its program module libraries, which save labor on the design front; and its proven ability to establish subscription-based businesses.
+Meanwhile, we see the company’s weaknesses as: dependence on partners, difficulty achieving economies of scale due to limited target markets, and difficulty ascertaining market demand due to a sales system that uses resellers.